torinkwok/Oh-My-Cal/README.md

 The Calculator.app in OS X is powerful, but it's not convenient.
 For me, I usually use many apps in fullscreen mode( Xcode, Evernote, etc.).
 Whenever I want to calculate some formulas, I have to switch among several apps or screens.
 Oh, I really could not stand!!!
 So I wrote Oh My Cal!.
 In addition to as powerful as the Calculator.app in OS X, it's very convenient to use (Global Callout or Hanging in menu bar).

-#### What's New in This Version?
+#### What's New in This Version (v2.0.2)?
 * Full feature: supports Basic/Scientific/Programmer mode.
 * Supports global callout.
 * Stability improved.
-* Killed some fucking bugs (In particular the lagging when switch OCT/DEC/HEX mode ).
+* Killed some fucking bugs
+    * Lagging when switch OCT/DEC/HEX mode.
+    *  The Enter, Clear and Equal button on the "Apple Keyboard With Numeric Keypad" all do not work. ( found by Mr. Tobias Kroniger ).

 #### Contact Me
 If you encounter any issue, you can email me: <Tong-G@outlook.com> or DM me on Twitter: [ @NSTongG ]( https://twitter.com/NSTongG )